jolicode/castor/doc/07-parallel.md

 }
 ```

-The parallel function use the `\Fiber` class to execute the functions in parallel.
-The code is not executed in parallel
+The parallel function use the `\Fiber` class to execute the functions in
-only functions that use this concept will be executed in parallel, which is the case for the `exec` and `watch` function.
+parallel.
+The code is not executed in parallel only functions using this concept
+will be executed in parallel, which is the case for the `exec` and `watch`
+function.

 ### Watching in parallel